RomuloDurante/WebAppGui/README.md

 # RESTful_API_NodeJS
-I 'm doing a RESTful API without the NPM modules, because i wanna really learn Node JS.
+Create a GUI to use with the RESTful_API